 Our goodwill represents the equity of the Joint Venture contributed businesses in excess of the fair value of our net identifiable assets and liabilities.
-During the fourth quarter of 2022, our company recorded a goodwill impairment of £3,058.0 million in our U.S. GAAP financial statements, primarily related to the challenges within the broader macroeconomic environment, including recent declines in comparable public company market valuations.
-Given the recency of our company's formation, the fair value of the business has been in close proximity to its carrying value.
-Our company considered an income approach and a market approach in determining the fair value estimate.
-The impairment recognized was on the basis of market approach analysis whereby the key inputs used were (i) current earnings multiples of comparable companies available publicly and (ii) a judgmental control premium benchmarked against comparable transactions.
-The carrying amounts of our goodwill as of 31 December 2022 and 2021 were £17,740.8 million and £20,798.8 million, respectively.
+During the fourth quarters of 2023 and 2022, we recorded goodwill impairments of £2.3 billion and £3.1 billion, respectively, in our GAAP financial statements.
+The impairments recorded primarily related to (i) a decline in projected cash flows resulting from the effects of the broader macroeconomic environment in the U.K., (ii) increases in the weighted average cost of capital against a backdrop of rising interest rates through the year and (iii) declines in comparable company valuations.
+We considered a market approach in determining the fair value estimate whereby the key inputs used were (a) current earnings multiples of comparable companies available publicly and (b) a judgmental control premium benchmarked against comparable transactions.
+The changes in our goodwill for the indicated periods are summarized below (in millions):